2017 OFC Champions League: Qualifying stage

 In the qualifying stage, the four teams played each other on a round-robin basis.
 The winners and runners-up advanced to the group stage to join the 14 direct entrants.

-Matches were played between 28 January – 3 February 2017 in Nukuʻalofa, Tonga.
+Matches were played between 28 January – 3 February 2017 in Nukualofa, Tonga.
 All times were local, TOT (UTC+13).

 Group stage

 In the group stage, the four teams in each group played each other on a round-robin basis.
 The four group winners advanced to the semi-finals.

 The hosts of each group were announced on 10 October 2016.
 The schedule was confirmed on 17 January 2017.

 Group A

 Matches were played between 25 February – 3 March 2017 in Nouméa, New Caledonia.
 All times were local, NCT (UTC+11).

 Group B

 Matches were played between 26 February – 4 March 2017 in Koné, New Caledonia.
 All times were local, NCT (UTC+11).

 Group C

 Matches were played between 11–18 March 2017 in Auckland, New Zealand.
 All times were local, NZDT (UTC+13).